SilkRose/Pony/stories/metal-magic/metal-magic.md

 With that, all the fillies, colts, and Pinkie Pie lined up to get weighed.

-==Featherweight was the lightest at fifty pounds, with most of the fillies around sixty pounds, and Pinkie Pie was one hundred and fifty pounds.==
+Featherweight was the lightest at fifty pounds, with most of the fillies around sixty pounds, and Pinkie Pie was one hundred and fifty pounds.

 After they had their fun, Iron turned their attention a little farther into the building.
 There were giant cardboard boxes on pallets, lined up in rows, going all the way to the back of the building.